 To support that work, Multnomah County is seeking to hire temporary employees to work in a range of shelter and motel settings over the coming weeks.

-Without these spaces, shelter providers have had to limit intakes as they worked to create safe social distancing.
+Without these spaces, shelter providers have had to limit intakes as they worked to create safe physical distancing.

 All shelter sites are in compliance with Centers for Disease Control and Prevention (CDC) shelter guidance for protecting the health of residents and employees, and have been inspected by Multnomah County Health Department officials.